SheikhHossain/HOSSAISS.github.io/README.md

 Mark down is a Markup language that is a simple, effective tool for writing and formatting text documents that will be hosted on the web.
 It is an alternative to HTML.
 Markdown is easy to learn and easy to read.
 It is also easily converted to many different files.
 [Here](https://helloacm.com/markdown-markup-language-quick-tutorial/) you will find more in depth about how to use markdown.
 Markdown is so convintent that you can use tools online to convert any PDF/word file to Markdown.
 Follow the [link](https://word2md.com) to do so.

-## Git Hub pages
+## GitHub pages

-Git hub pages is a website for projects that can be directly hosted from a GitHub repository.
+Github pages is a website for projects that can be directly hosted from a GitHub repository.
 In other words it is a hosting service that takes HTML, CSS and JavaScript form a repository on GitHub.
 It is completely free to use and does not contain ads.

 ## Jekyll

 Jekyll is a static site Generator.
 It uses texts from a markup language and uses layouts to create a static website.
 It is free to use and open source.
-It is also easier to use than most other site generator.
+It is also easier to use than most other site generators.

 ## How to host an online resume online: